 BROKER shall submit to SHIPPER a certificate of insurance as evidence of such coverage and which names SHIPPER as “Certificate Holder”.

 9. SURETY BOND.
-BROKER shall maintain a surety bond or trust fund agreement as required by the Federal Motor Carrier Safety Administration in the amount of $10,000, plus $240,000 for a total surety of $250,000 and furnish SHIPPER with proof upon request.
+BROKER shall maintain a surety bond or trust fund agreement as required by the Federal Motor Carrier Safety Administration for $25,000, plus $50,000 for a total surety of $75,000, and furnish SHIPPER with proof upon request.

 10. HAZARDOUS MATERIALS.
 SHIPPER and BROKER shall comply with all applicable laws and regulations relating to the transportation of hazardous materials as defined in 49 CFR § 172.800, § 173, and § 397 et seq. to the extent that any shipments constitute hazardous materials.
 SHIPPER is obligated to inform BROKER immediately if any such shipments constitute hazardous materials.
 SHIPPER shall defend, indemnify and hold BROKER harmless from any penalties or liability of any kind, including reasonable attorney fees, arising out of SHIPPER’s failure to comply with applicable hazardous materials laws and regulations.